Atlas3T/catalyst-network-simulation/docker/conda-env/README.md

 * Copy the .env file in simulation/docker/templates into simulation/docker/conda-env.
 Create a local folder outside the simulation repository where you want any results to be stored while you are working locally.
 Update the .env file so that the LOCAL_DATA_PATH variable points to your new folder.

 * Sign in to atlas docker registry using
-'''bash
+'''shell
 docker login -u cryptosregistry cryptosregistry.azurecr.io
 '''

-* in simulation/docker/conda-env type
+* In simulation/docker/conda-env type
-'''bash
+'''shell
 docker-compose up
 '''
  to start the container.